yupseth/React-video-streaming-platformUI/README.md

 📱💻 → [Click here to try it out](https://anima-trailer.netlify.app/)

-> This is the most ambitious project I have done so far in my still on-going React learning journey.
-It has offered the opportunity of applying both familiar and unfamiliar concepts, adding depth to my web development understanding, as well as offering a brutally honest perspective on the development process of a large, complex application.
+> This is the most ambitious project I have done so far in my on-going React journey.

 ## Screenshots
 <p align="center">